cucumber/godog/README.md

 It is also useful to randomize the order of scenario execution, which you can now do with **--random** command option.

+**NOTE:** if suite runs with concurrency option, it concurrently runs every feature, not scenario per different features.
+This gives a flexibility to isolate state per feature.
+For example using **BeforeFeature** hook, it is possible to spin up costly service and shut it down only in **AfterFeature** hook and share the service between all scenarios in that feature.
+It is not advisable though, because you are risking having a state dependency.

 ## Contributions

 Feel free to open a pull request.
 Note, if you wish to contribute an extension to public (exported methods or types) -